 There Aren’t Enough Support Programs

-Even though persons with autism can hold jobs well and are talented in creative areas such as music or dancing, it can be difficult for them to get the right opportunities.
+Even though people with autism can hold jobs well and are talented in creative areas such as music or dancing, it can be difficult for them to get the right opportunities.
 Many support programs end after high school so getting to the next step doesn’t happen for a lot of people with autism.